 The leader of the Republican-majority Senate has already put his imprint on virtually every aspect of the upcoming trial.
 He corralled the GOP senators behind his strategy to brush back Democratic demands for new witnesses and testimony.
-On Monday, McConnell and Senate Republicans were trying to decide whether to include a motion to simply dismiss the charges against Trump outright, as the president wants, in the organizing resolution for the trial, according to a person familiar with the matter but unauthorized to discuss it.
+McConnell and Senate Republicans are now trying to decide whether to include a motion to simply dismiss the charges against Trump outright, as the president wants, even though they don’t have the votes to pass it.

 The Kentucky Republican is working hand in hand with the White House.
 He doesn’t pretend to be an impartial arbiter.

 “The House has done enough damage,” McConnell said Monday as he opened the chamber.
 “The Senate is ready to fulfill our duty.”

 As the Senate is about to convene for the landmark undertaking, only the third presidential impeachment trial in American history, perhaps no one is more important to Trump’s defense than the Republican leader.

 The Democratic-run House is set to vote Wednesday to transmit the articles of impeachment to the Senate.
 Trump faces two charges approved by the House.
 First, that he abused power by pushing Ukraine to investigate his Democratic political rival Joe Biden, holding back U.S. military funds as leverage.
 And second, that he then obstructed Congress by blocking witnesses and testimony in the House probe.